zishanfu/GeoSparkSim/README.md

-# VisTrips
+# GeoSparkSim
-Scalable Microscopic Traffic Simulation
+A Scalable Microscopic Road Network Traffic Simulator Based on Apache Spark

 Run mvn clean install to build the project.